Nusa Dua Surf Spots

-Elevators is a right-hand wave (pictured to the right of the Keyhole Left and Keyhole Right in this image) that breaks into the keyhole.
-It has a gnarly end section that sucks up and closes out on a shallow section of reef.
-However, sometimes the odd one is makeable.
+Elevators is a right-hand peak that breaks into the keyhole.
+It can have a gnarly end section that sucks up and closes out on a shallow section of reef.
 When it’s well overhead and mid-tide or less, Elevators becomes a heaving slab where the bottom of the wave drops out as it pitches and the lip throws.
-If you pick the right one and backdoor the peak on take off you might just get the wave of your life.
-But chances are the end section will suck extremely shallow and close out on the sharp section of reef.
+If you pick the right one and backdoor the peak on take off you might just score a good session.
+Beware of the end section shutting down on the sharp reef.
 To add to the intensity of the wave this small end section of the reef before the keyhole has a few holes in the reef with coral heads.
-When it’s solid it is serious surfers that know precisely what they are up to.
+When it’s solid it is only for serious surfers that know precisely what they are up to.

 Overall there is always a wave breaking somewhere along the reef at Nusa Dua in the wet season.
 The rule of thumb is that the various waves that makeup Temple Peaks at the top of the Nusa Dua reef work best on a lower tide and the waves at Main Peak and below work better on a higher tide.
 Because there is such a big lagoon between the beach and the reef when it is a full tide the wind chop travels over the reef and into the oncoming sets, therefore, higher tides don’t like any wind.
 Where the low tide loves the wind with the exposed reef preventing the above issue.

 Elevators: Reef Break

 Main Peak: Reef Break